CookiePLMonster/CookiePLMonster.github.io/_mods/juiced-ps2/xbox-controls-layout.md

 date: 20-12-2025
 ---

+{:.disclaimer.info}
+This patch is shipped with PCSX2 starting with v2.5.405.

 Enables the full Xbox controls layout, including the menu navigation and pressure-sensitive triggers.

 {% include setup-instructions.html platform="ps2" %}